verekia/js-stack-from-scratch/tutorial/06-react-router-ssr-helmet/README.md

 export default renderApp
 ```

+`ReactDOMServer.renderToString` is where the magic happens.
+React will evaluate our entire `shared` `App`, and return a plain string of HTML elements. `Provider` works the same as on the client, but on the server, we wrap our app inside `StaticRouter` instead of `BrowserRouter`.
+In order to pass the Redux store from the server to the client, we pass it to `window.__PRELOADED_STATE__` which is just some arbitrary variable name.

-Immutable objects implement the `toJSON()` method which means you can use `JSON.stringify` to turn them into plain JSON strings.
+**Note**: Immutable objects implement the `toJSON()` method which means you can use `JSON.stringify` to turn them into plain JSON strings.

 - Edit `src/client/index.jsx` to use that preloaded state: